Log in or Register

 When a person is convicted of a prescribed disqualification offence, or when an authorisation is cancelled because a responsible officer or close associate is convicted, the individual or business becomes disqualified for a period set by regulations.
 This prescribed disqualification period, which may vary by offence and can be permanent, begins on the date of conviction or cancellation and reflects the gravity of the offence and any prior history.

-It is intended that the disqualification offences will be modelled on the disqualification offences in the Transport (Road Passenger Services) Regulations 2020 with additional offences relevant to the crash towing industry being included.
-It is intended that disqualification offences will include offences such as assault, sexual assault, drug trafficking, firearms offences, dishonesty and dangerous driving.
+The disqualification offences are modelled on the disqualification offences in the Transport (Road Passenger Services) Regulations 2020 with additional offences relevant to the crash towing industry being included.
+Disqualification offences will include offences such as assault, sexual assault, drug trafficking, firearms offences, dishonesty and dangerous driving.

 Authorisation fees

-To assist industry transition to towing business authorisations, it is intended that application and authorisation fees will be waived for the first year.
-Further details will be provided upon confirmation by the Government.
+To assist industry transition to towing business authorisations, application and authorisation fees will be waived for the first year.

 Once authorisations are introduced, all regulated towing businesses must be authorised.
 Failure to do so will incur significant penalties, including $40,000 for an individual and $200,000 for a body corporate.